HT-github01/WebScraping/README.md

 # WebScraping

-1. The normal code is run on the google colab
+1. The original code is run on the google colab
 2. text.html
 3. WebScraping.csv file final output
-4. WebScraping.py is the downloaded
+4. webscraping.py is the downloaded